 The Company is limited by the Prospectus as to the percentage of assets that may be invested into any one investment in order to diversify risk.
+The Prospectus allows for the Company to leverage up to a maximum of 30% of the Company's total assets.
 The holding of such instruments results in exposure to market risk, credit risk and liquidity risk.